-Peer on peer abuse
+Child on child abuse

-Peer on peer abuse can take many forms, including:
+Child on child abuse can take many forms, including:

-- physical abuse such as biting, hitting, kicking or hair pulling - sexually harmful behaviour/sexual abuse such as inappropriate sexual language, touching, sexual assault or rape - sexting, including pressuring another person to send a sexual imagery or video content
+- physical abuse such as biting, hitting, kicking or hair pulling - sexually harmful behaviour/sexual abuse such as inappropriate sexual language, touching, sexual assault or rape sexting, including pressuring another person to send sexual imagery or video content teenage relationship abuse - defined as a pattern of actual or threatened acts of physical, sexual or emotional abuse, perpetrated against a current or former partner

-- teenage relationship abuse defined as a pattern of actual or threatened acts of physical, sexual or emotional abuse, perpetrated against a current or former partner - initiation/hazing used to induct newcomers into an organisation such as sports team or groups by subjecting them to a series of potentially humiliating, embarrassing or abusing trials which promote a bond between them - prejudiced behaviour a range of behaviours which causes someone to feel powerless, worthless or excluded and which relates to prejudices around belonging, identity and equality, in particular prejudices linked to disabilities, special educational needs, ethnic, cultural and religious backgrounds, gender and sexual identity. - Upskirting this typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
-This is a criminal offence.
+• initiation/hazing - used to induct newcomers into an organisation such as sports team or groups by subjecting them to a series of potentially humiliating, embarrassing or abusing trials which promote a bond between them.

+• prejudiced behaviour - a range of behaviours which causes someone to feel powerless, worthless or excluded and which relates to prejudices around belonging, identity and equality, in particular prejudices linked to disabilities, special educational needs, ethnic, cultural and religious backgrounds, gender and sexual identity.

+• upskirting - this typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.
+This is an offence.
 Abuse is abuse and should never be tolerated or passed off as 'banter' or 'part of growing up'.
-Different gender issues can be prevalent when dealing with peer on peer abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.
+Different gender issues can be prevalent when dealing with child on child abuse, for example girls being sexually touched/assaulted or boys being subject to initiation/hazing type violence.

-We will take the following steps to minimise or prevent the risk of peer on peer abuse.
+We will take the following steps to minimise or prevent the risk of child on child abuse. • An open and honest environment where young people feel safe to share information about anything that is upsetting or worrying them.

-- An open and honest environment where young people feel safe to share information about anything that is upsetting or worrying them. - Junior Church sessions used to provide a Christian framework outlining acceptable behaviour and stressing the effects of bullying. •. - Junior Church teachers will endeavour always to create surroundings where everyone feels confident and at ease. - We will ensure that the Junior Church sessions are well supervised, especially in areas where children might be vulnerable.
+• Junior Church sessions used to provide a Christian framework outlining acceptable behaviour and stressing the effects of bullying.

+• Junior Church teachers will endeavour always to create surroundings where everyone feels confident and at ease.

+• We will ensure that the Junior Church sessions are well supervised, especially in areas where children might be vulnerable.

-All allegations of peer on peer abuse should be passed to the safeguarding team immediately.
+All allegations of child on child abuse should be passed to the safeguarding team immediately.
 They will then be investigated and dealt with as follows.

-- Information gathering children, Leaders and witnesses will be spoken with as soon as possible to gather relevant information quickly to understand the situation and assess whether there was intent to cause harm. - Decide on action if it is believed that any young person is at risk of significant harm, a referral will be made to children's social care.
-The safeguarding team will then work with children's social care to decide on next steps, which may include contacting the police. - Inform parents/carers as with other concerns of abuse, we will normally seek to discuss concerns about a child with parents/ carers.
-Our focus is the safety and wellbeing of the chilldand so if we believe that notifying parents/carers could increase the risk to the child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted
+• Information gathering - children, Leaders and witnesses will be spoken with as soon as possible to gather relevant information quickly to understand the situation and assess whether there was intent to cause harm.

+• Decide on action - if it is believed that any young person is at risk of significant harm, a referral will be made to children's social care.
+The safeguarding team will then work with children's social care to decide on next steps, which may include contacting the police.

+• Inform parents/carers - as with other concerns of abuse, we will normally seek to discuss concerns about a child with parents/ carers.
+Our focus is the safety and wellbeing of the child and so if we believe that notifying parents/carers could increase the risk to the child or exacerbate the problem, advice will first be sought from children's social care and/or the police before parents are contacted